Thiago-Rangel45/CMSB0KstarMuMu/README.md

 process = nanoAOD_customizeBToTrkTrkLL(process)
 ```

-This reduces the output content to only what's necessary for typical B→μμ and B→hh analyses.
+This reduces the output content to only what's necessary for typical B→hhμμ analyse.

 ---